PrabuddhMathur/deathclock/README.md

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+This project is distributed under the terms of the GNU General Public License v2 (or later).
+See the `LICENSE` file for the full text.

-See the extension.js file for the complete license text.
+SPDX-License-Identifier: GPL-2.0-or-later

 ## Contributing